Source PostgreSQL #

 For more information about the configuration parameters for snapshot

-mode, see Snapshot Mode.
+mode, see Snapshot mode.

 Aditional snapshot parameters #